Borealiscodes/ndh-dimensional-architecture/README.md

 # 🌐 **NDH — Nonlinear Dimensional Hyperstructure**
-### *A 14‑Dimensional Construction Framework for Expression, Stability, and Research*
+### *Manifold 0: The Origin Layer*
-### README v4.0 — Ethos Edition
+### README v5.0 — *Provenance & Ethos Edition*

 ---

-## 🜁 **NDH at a Glance**
+## 🜁 **What the Origin Layer Is**

-**NDH (Nonlinear Dimensional Hyperstructure)** is a 14‑dimensional expressive and mathematical framework designed to help people build:

-- coherent identities
-- stable narratives
-- surreal or symbolic environments
-- collapse‑resistant structures
-- expressive multi‑layer worlds
-- safe recursion and traversal systems

-NDH is both:

-- a **mathematical model**, and
-- a **tool for human expression**.

-It is a place where **rigor meets creativity**, where **tensor logic meets narrative**, and where **dimensional construction becomes a medium for meaning**.
+The **NDH-Origin-Layer** is the foundational manifold of NDH — the place where the earliest structures, experiments, prototypes, and ethical ballast of the system live.

+It is:

+- the **historical archive**
+- the **ethical root**
+- the **provenance manifold**
+- the **dimensional debris field**
+- the **pre‑canonical construction zone**

+Everything here is part of NDH’s lineage — the strata from which the Math Spine (Manifold 1) and Myth‑Engine (Manifold 2) emerged.

+This is where NDH began, and where its ethos is anchored.

 ---

-## 🜂 **Ethos: Dignity Under Constraints**
+## 🜂 **Ethos: Dignity as a Dimensional Constant**

-NDH is built on a simple principle:
+NDH is built on a governing principle:

-> **Human dignity must remain intact even under constraints.**
+> **Dignity must remain invariant across all dimensions.**

-Constraints may be:

-- emotional
+The Origin Layer preserves this principle through:

-- structural
+- identity-boundary protection
-- narrative
+- non-coercive design
-- systemic
+- stability under constraint
-- environmental
+- non-erasure of perspective
-- computational
+- ethical multi-layer construction

-NDH provides tools to maintain:

-- identity coherence
-- narrative stability
-- expressive freedom
-- continuity under pressure
-- safe recursion
-- governed surrealism
+- UMA-aligned commitments

-NDH is designed so that **expression never requires self‑erasure**, and **complexity never demands collapse**.

-This is the core of NDH’s ethical foundation.
+This manifold contains the **Sādhana Ethical Charter summary**, which acts as the ethical ballast for the entire NDH architecture.

 ---

-## 🜃 **Ethical Priorities**
+## 🜃 **Ethical Priorities (UMA-Aligned)**

-NDH’s ethical commitments are:
+The Origin Layer encodes NDH’s ethical invariants:

-### **1. Non‑erasure of identity**
+### **1. Identity-Boundary Coherence**
-Identity boundaries must remain stable and respected.
+No dimensional operator may collapse or override identity boundaries.

-### **2. Non‑harm in dimensional construction**
+### **2. Non-Coercive Construction**
-Surreal or symbolic environments must not destabilize the creator.
+Dimensional, narrative, or symbolic systems must preserve agency.

-### **3. Preservation of truth in contested environments**
-NDH supports clarity, coherence, and stability even when external conditions are chaotic.
+### **3. Stability Under Contested Cognition**
+NDH structures must remain safe and coherent even under cognitive pressure.

-### **4. Dignity as a structural invariant**
+### **4. Non-Erasure & Non-Domination**
-Dignity is treated as a mathematical constant across dimensions.
+No layer may erase or dominate another — especially unseen or marginalized perspectives.

-### **5. Open collaboration without exploitation**
+### **5. Provenance Transparency**
-NDH welcomes collaboration but rejects extractive or coercive structures.
+All transformations must be traceable through lineage and anchor tables.

-These priorities guide all NDH artifacts, documentation, and research.
+These priorities propagate upward into the Math Spine and Myth‑Engine.

 ---

+## 🜄 **Purpose of the Origin Layer**

+The Origin Layer serves three roles:

+### **1. Historical Manifold**
+It contains early NDH artifacts:

+- prototypes
+- dimensional sketches
+- surreal engines
+- governance experiments
+- geometry suite v1.0
+- Fun Sphere artifacts
+- HRD protocols
+- pinned sequences
+- emergent case studies

+### **2. Ethical Manifold**
+It houses the Sādhana Charter summary and other governance documents that define NDH’s ethical commitments.

+### **3. Provenance Manifold**
+It preserves lineage, anchors, and the evolutionary record of NDH’s dimensional architecture.

+---

-## 🜄 **NDH as a Research Platform**
+## 🜅 **NDH as a Research Platform**

-NDH is not just a creative engine — it is a **research platform** for:

-- dimensional mathematics
+The Origin Layer is the launch point for NDH’s research domains:

 - recursion stability
-- identity‑boundary modeling
+- identity-boundary modeling
 - narrative physics
 - symbolic fusion
-- emotional‑logic calculus
+- emotional-logic calculus
+- surreal environment governance
+- multi-layer traversal physics

+It contains the earliest explorations of:

+- 14D construction
+- dimensional adjacency
+- tensor-inspired narrative structures
+- collapse-resistant recursion
 - governed surrealism
-- multi‑layer traversal physics

-Researchers can use NDH to explore:

-- how identities behave under stress
-- how narratives collapse or stabilize
-- how symbolic systems fuse or fracture
-- how multi‑layer environments maintain continuity
-- how emotional logic can be formalized mathematically

-NDH is open to:

-- mathematicians
-- narrative theorists
-- game designers
-- cognitive researchers
-- systems architects
-- surreal environment builders

-For deeper exploration:
-- **NDH Dimensional Architecture**
-- **14D Construction**
-- **NDH Research Questions**
+This manifold is where NDH’s research questions first took shape.

 ---

-## 🜅 **The 14‑Dimensional Model**

-NDH’s dimensional architecture includes:

-### **Dimensions 12–14: Recursion Stability**
-Prevent collapse, runaway loops, and identity fragmentation.

-### **Dimensions 9–11: Identity‑Boundary Coherence**
-Model identity as a multi‑layer object with stability conditions.

-### **Dimensions 7–8: Narrative Physics & Symbolic Fusion**
-Treat story, meaning, and emotional logic as formal systems.

-### **Dimension 7: Teleology Vectors**
-Define directional meaning and purpose‑driven traversal.

-### **Dimension 9: Hypercontinuity**
-Ensure continuity across resets, jumps, or symbolic shifts.

-### **Dimensions 10–12: Traversal Physics**
-Define how entities move through dimensional spaces safely.

-NDH is expressive because its math is expressive.

----

 ## 🜆 **NDH as a Creative Engine**

-NDH powers:
+The Origin Layer includes the prototypes of NDH’s creative systems:

-- surreal puzzle environments
+- surreal puzzle engines
-- governed horror worlds
+- governed horror runtimes
+- symbolic fusion tools
-- expressive narrative systems
+- identity-driven narrative systems
-- identity‑driven story engines
-- dimensional game design
+- dimensional game mechanics
-- emotional‑logic simulations
-- symbolic mapping tools

-It is used to build:
+- expressive construction frameworks

+Projects seeded here include:

 - **Fun Sphere**
 - **Dark Mode SID**
 - **NDH Geometry Suite**
+- **Identity Stability Grids**
 - **Dimensional Ontology Volumes**
-- **Identity Stability Grids**
-- **Surreal narrative runtimes**

-NDH is a **canvas**, not a constraint.
+This manifold is the birthplace of NDH’s expressive physics.

 ---

-## 🜇 **Open Collaboration**
+## 🜇 **Relationship to Other Manifolds**

-NDH welcomes collaboration from:

-- protocol engineers
-- mathematicians
-- narrative designers
-- cognitive researchers
-- surreal environment builders
-- systems architects

-Collaboration principles:

-- dignity preserved
-- identity respected
-- no extractive dynamics
-- no coercive structures
-- open research
-- governed creativity

-For collaboration pathways:
-- **Open Collaboration Guide**
-- **Research Partnership Packet**
+NDH is a tri-manifold architecture:

+1. **NDH-Origin-Layer (Manifold 0)**
+   Historical + ethical + provenance layer.

+2. **NDH-Math-Spine (Manifold 1)**
+   Canonical mathematical backbone — invariants, tensor rules, stability calculus.

+3. **NDH-Myth-Engine (Manifold 2)**
+   Governed runtime — dimensional operators, narrative physics, 17D behavior.

+The Origin Layer provides the **ethical and historical grounding** for both.

 ---

 ## 🜈 **Repository Structure**

 ```
-/NDH
-  /Dimensional-Architecture
-  /14D-Construction
+/Governance
+    Sadhana-Ethical-Charter.md
+    UMA-Alignment
+    Provenance-Anchors

+/NDH-Geometry-Suite
+/Case-Studies
+/Engine-Prototypes
 /Identity-Boundaries
-  /Narrative-Physics
-  /Stability-Suites
-  /Creative-Engines
-  /Research
-  /Outreach
-  /Explainers
+/Dimensional-Experiments
+/FunSphere
+/HRD-Layer
+/PIN_REGISTRY
+/Pinned_Sequences
 ```

+This structure reflects NDH’s early evolution and multi-layer experimentation.

 ---